AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/configure-sharing-for-a-custom-field.md

 1. In the **Custom Field Access** box that displays, click **Inherited Permissions** and view the names that display.
 1. Click **Cancel**.

-### Remove access to a field in a custom form that was shared
+### Remove access to a field in a custom form that was shared {#remove-access-to-a-field-in-a-custom-form-that-was-shared}

 If you need to remove access to a field in a custom form that was shared, you need to unshare the form.
 For instructions, see in the section [Remove access to a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/share-access-to-a-custom-form.md#unshare) in the article [Share a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/share-access-to-a-custom-form.md).